crshapiro/BmoreZarl/index.md

 ---
 layout: home
 ---
-Mark your Calendars!
-Zoé and Carl are getting married 28 October 2018 in Baltimore, MD.
+Zoé and Carl are getting married!
+Come celebrate with us!

+28 October 2018
+Baltimore, Maryland

-Invitation to follow
+Invitation (and more complete website!) to follow